thomhastings/bt5-scripts/README.md

 >    and gives an option to install Rel1k's Artillery[⁸][8]

 ###### get-tor.sh
->    This script downloads and configures both Tor
+>    This script downloads and configures both [Tor](http://torproject.org)
->    (The Onion Router) and Privoxy as well as
->    torsocks for the "usewithtor" command
+>    and Privoxy as well as torsocks for the "usewithtor" command

 ###### get-wordlists.sh
+>    This script gets TAPE's wordlist-manipulator[⁹][9],
->    This script grabs a number of good wordlists and
+>    grabs a number of good wordlists and then checks out
->    then creates an SVN repo for InfoSec Daily's
+>    the SVN repo for InfoSec Daily's wordlists[¹⁰][10]--
->    wordlists[⁹][9]--this is huge, and will *not* fit on
+>    this is massive, and will *not* fit on HDD without
->    HDD without a dedicated BackTrack install
+>    a dedicated BackTrack install

 [1]: http://bl4ck5w4n.tk/?p=44 "Bl4ck5w4n's BT5 update script"
 [2]: http://phillips321.googlecode.com "phillips321's pentest scripts"